-Quizzes (15%): There will be 3 quizzes during this course, likely given some time in weeks 2, 5, and 9, though those estimates may change.
-Quizzes will usually take about 20 minutes and lecture will continue as normal afterwards.
+Quizzes (15%): There will be 3 quizzes during this course, likely given some time in weeks 2, 6, and 9, though those estimates may change.
+Quizzes will usually take about 30 minutes and are typically given during a lab period.